xWass/moderation/README.md

 In progress:
 - Filling in naughty words for automod. might .gitignore this one later
 - Got some optimizations to do with this, and might move events to a sub folder for a cleaner setup.
+- Config command rebuilding for ease of use